Danii2020/scriptai-agents/README.md

 ## Features

-- Automated web research and script writing using AI (OpenAI, LangChain, Tavily)
+- Automated web research and script writing using AI (OpenAI via LangChain, Tavily)
 - FastAPI backend with endpoints for script generation, status tracking, and download
 - Notion integration for saving scripts to your Notion workspace
 - DOCX output for easy editing and sharing